Walapane

 Walapane is a town located in Nuwara Eliya District of Sri Lanka.
 It is a high country area with many green mountains.
 It was called Wathtumulla in the past.
 The name Watumulla derived from the former tea factory which was located in the heart of the Walapane town and now demolished since the production of Wattumulla Plantation declined.
-Walapane is administrated by the government of *Sri Lanka through *Walapane Divisional Secretariat.
+Walapane is administered by the government of *Sri Lanka through *Walapane Divisional Secretariat.

 History

 Walapane was a division controlled by ancient Kandy Kingdom.

 Geography

 The province has an area of 320 km², a population of 103,152.

 Climate

 The climate is cool, Walapane is located above 910 metres above sea level, often have chilly nights.
 Some slopes are very wet, some places having almost 7000 mm of rain per year.
 Some slopes are parts of the mid-dry zone as it is receiving rain only from North-Eastern monsoon.
 The temperatures range from 24 °C to just 16 °C in Walapane.
 The highest mountains in Walapane is.
 The terrain is mostly mountainous, with deep valleys cutting into it.
 The two main mountain regions are the Pidurutalagala range.